valiot/opex62541/README.md

   - Access control for individual nodes
   - Support for adding and removing nodes and references also at runtime.
   - Support for inheritance and instantiation of object and variable-types.
-  - Support for subscriptions/monitoreditems.
+  - Support for subscriptions/monitored items.
 - Client
   - All OPC UA services supported
-  - Support for subscriptions/monitoreditems.
+  - Support for subscriptions/monitored items.

 ## Installation

-The package can be installed by adding `opex62541` to your list of dependencies in `mix.exs`:
+To install this package, add `opex62541` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do